 It would be interesting to find out the number of businesses that have already folded across Italy, especially with tourism at a small fraction of its usual level, with international tourists in particular staying at home.

-According to another source, it is increasingly common to close down businesses at least on paper, but for them to continue trade to make ends meet.
+According to another source, it is increasingly common to close down businesses at least on paper, but for them to continue trading to make ends meet.
 The choice between punishment for tax evasion and actual survival has been effectively settled for many, across numerous sectors.

 The distance between Rome’s national politics and what is happening on the ground is greater than ever.
 The paradox here lies in the fact that that social/political gap has increased at a time where the central state has usurped powers from local authorities to implement the nationwide lockdown.

 We can now certainly expect cash-rich mafioisi to expand into the legitimate economy by bailing out ailing businesses.
-Serious discount are available, and they will also earn loyalty from many communities that feel abandoned by the State.
+Serious discounts are available, and they will also earn loyalty from many communities that feel abandoned by the State.
 This issue requires serious investigation, as the Italian State cannot afford to be undermined any further.

 The collapsed tourism sector is the de-facto lifeblood of the economy in many if not most rural areas across Italy, where not much else goes on during the off season.
 The rediscovery of Italian locations by Italian holiday makers is insufficient for the current system to survive.
 We seem to be witnessing the end of mass tourism as we know it, at least for the foreseeable future, but I haven’t heard much discussion about the economic alternatives for these areas.